arcus-azure/arcus.observability/docs/preview/02-Features/sinks/azure-application-insights.md

 ## FAQ

-### Q: Why is it mandatory to provide an instrumentation key?
+### Q: Why is it mandatory to provide a instrumentation key?

 While the native Azure Application Insights SDK does not enforce an instrumentation key we have chosen to make it mandatory to provide one.